-NOTE If an application transforms family and subfamily names to be compatible with an R/B/I/BI family model, then any subfamily name elements that are not “Regular”, “Bold”, “Italic” or “Oblique” will be moved into a family name.
+NOTE 2 If an application transforms family and subfamily names to be compatible with an R/B/I/BI family model, then any subfamily name elements that are not “Regular”, “Bold”, “Italic” or “Oblique” will be moved into a family name.
 For example, given a family name “Selawik” and a subfamily name “Condensed Bold”, this will be transformed into the R/B/I/BI model as family name “Selawik Condensed” and subfamily name “Bold”. (“Selawik” and “Selawik Condensed” will be treated as separate families in the R/B/I/BI model.)
 Similarly, when names are transformed to the WWS family model, any subfamily name elements that do not represent a weight value, a width value, or italic or oblique will be moved into family names.
-For this reason, it is recommended that width, weight and italic/oblique descriptors always be placed last in a subfamily name, to minimize differences in how names will appear in different appliations that use different family models.
+For this reason, it is recommended that width, weight and italic/oblique descriptors always be placed last in a subfamily name, to minimize differences in how names will appear in different applications that use different family models.

-Note that a variable font may have some distinguishing, subfamily attributes that are static, not implemented as a variation, but that are relevant in relation to the complete typographic family.
+Note that a variable font could have some distinguishing, subfamily attributes that are static, not implemented as a variation, but that are relevant in relation to the complete typographic family.
 For example, a weight-variation font may have a paired, italic weight-variation font.
-Axis value records should also be provided for any such distinctions that are relevant within a family.
+Axis value tables (as well as axis records) should also be provided for any such distinctions that are relevant within a family.

 Axis value tables are particularly important for variable fonts, but can also be used in non-variable fonts.
-Note that newer platform implementations may utilize axis value tables, if included in a non-variable font, in preference to name ID 1/2 or name ID 21/22 pairs, for supporting older applications.
-In a non-variable font, axis value records can be provided for any style-variant distinction that is applicable to the font and relevant for the font family to which it belongs.

-When used in non-variable fonts, axis value tables for particular values should be implemented consistently across fonts in the family.
+When used in non-variable fonts, axis value tables for any given value should be implemented consistently across fonts in the family.
 In particular, two different fonts within a family may share certain style attributes in common, and axis value tables for these values should be implemented consistently.
 For example, Bold Condensed and Bold Semi-Condensed fonts both have the same weight attribute, Bold, and should have matching axis value tables for Bold.
-If they are not consistent, some applications may exhibit unexpected behavior in font-related operations, such as how the fonts are presented in user interfaces, or how the fonts are chosen in fallback or other font-selection operations.
+If they are not consistent, some applications could exhibit unexpected behavior in font-related operations, such as how the fonts are presented in user interfaces, or how the fonts are chosen in fallback or other font-selection operations.

 Four different axis value table formats are defined.
 Formats 1, 2 and 3 are appropriate for single-axis values associated with analytic name elements.
 Format 4 is used for multi-axis value combinations associated with non-analytic name elements.
 Additional formats may be supported in the future, with a minor-version update of the 'STAT' table.